SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 ### Selftuning
 SelfTuning without a crystal makes the following assumptions:
 * the factory calibration picked the closest room temperature option.
 * If a 0/1-series, that the oscillator error value in the sigrow is accurate.
 * The 32kHz oscillator is stable, but very poorly calibrated (it is extremely crude) Assuming assumptions are correct, passable tuning can be achieved in this way.it can time the ratio of the system clock to the internal 32k oscillator.
-Since internal 16/20 MHz clock is known quite accurately thanks to the error terms or the 2 series just plain , we can determine the frequencty of the "32khz" oscillator, and then loop over all OSCCAL values starting from 0, calculatig the main oscillator speed from the "32k" one, with a list of the 6 target values , and compare it's calculated speed to them, and if it's farther than the previous one was, it writes whichever value was closer to the target to the USERROW and then go on to the next target.
-We drop back to a div/4 prescaler while adjusting the clock speed, and follow the oscillator adjustments with a nop which is supposedly able to prevent bad behavior immediately after an adjustment to osccal, we then disable the prescaling and start timing the RTC event generator channel accumulating 8 samples.
+Since internal 16/20 MHz clock is known quite accurately thanks to the error terms or the 2 series just plain , we can determine the frequencty of the "32khz" oscillator, and then loop over all OSCCAL values starting from 0 using the 32khz osc , calculatig the main oscillator speed from the "32k" one, with a list of the 6 target values , and compare it's calculated speed to them, and if it's farther than the previous one was, it writes whichever value was closer to the target to the USERROW and then go on to the next target.
+We drop back to a div/4 prescaler while adjusting the clock speed, and follow the oscillator adjustments with a nop which is supposedly able to prevent bad behavior immediately after an adjustment to osccal, we then disable the prescaling and start timing the RTC event generator channel accumulating 8 samples./*

 ### Tidying and unstable speeds
-Any OSCCAL value which is found to produce anomalous results for logical and arithmatic functions is considered to be unstable.
+Any OSCCAL value which is found to produce anomalous results for logical and arithmetic functions is considered to be unstable.
 This very often results in a crash, which is why the watchdog is used.
 If we survive long enough to set the oprescaler back to 4, we record, The calbyte is marked 0x80.
 Upon startup, when all the tuning sketches see if they've already been run.
 They always attempt to run after a UPDI reset (ie, when you uploaded the sketch over UPDI, that ended with a UPDI reset) but otherwise they will run only after a reset if either the configurable FORCE_PIN is held low (to force recalibration, or if 0xFF is the value stored in the userrow address correspodning to the nominal oscillator speed ("Home".
-While checking this it will look for an unexpcted 0xFF or 0x00 near the higher targets, which would imply that the microcontroller crashed before reaching the target speed; it will mark that speed and all higher one 0xC0.
+While checking this it will look for an unexpected 0xFF or 0x00 near the higher targets, which would imply that the microcontroller crashed before reaching the target speed; it will mark that speed and all higher one 0xC0.
 So when a tuned speed that the oscillator can on some parts of that model achieve is selected, `init_clock` checks the calbytes we stored in the userrow.
 If "home" ix 0xFF, we will guess (in terms of an offset from factory cal), and unless it gets a above 258 (which is treated as 255) or below -3 (negative numbers treated as 0).
 If it is out side that range, it's guess is that the speed cannot be achieves with that part and it leaves the speed at default.
 The ClockDebug example can get more information on what's going on.
 If there IS a value in "home", we check the calbyte for the target speed, If that & 0x80, we abort, because it has been shown to be unstable. (bit six is recorded to help humans to debug problems, and is shown by things like ClockDebug example - that is a very strongsign that you ain't never gonna get that thing running at that speed - it crashed before it even made it to the target!/